 NetBIOS

 Short for Network Basic Input/Output System, NetBIOS was developed by IBM, Microsoft, and Sytek.
-This is what allows software applications, commonly used on IBM compatible computers to communicate with network hardware, and allow data to be transmitted properly over a network.
+NetBIOS allows computers and applications to communicate with network hardware, and allows data to transmit properly over a network.
+For example, Microsoft Windows computers that are named in a workgroup and not a domain use NetBIOS names, which are converted to IP addresses.

-NetBIOS commonly communicates on ports 137, 138 and 139.
-If your network or computer has a firewall setup that blocks any of these ports it is likely warning messages will be received when your computer communicates with another computer that utilizes NetBIOS (for example: Microsoft Windows).
-To prevent these errors or warnings you must provide access on these ports.
+NetBIOS commonly communicates on ports 137, 138, and 139.
+If your firewall blocks any of these ports you may get errors when your computer communicates with another computer that utilizes NetBIOS (e.g., Microsoft Windows).
+To prevent these errors or warnings, you must provide access on these ports.